 Thickening the milk well reduces the formation of ice crystals in kulfi.

 Make sure the mixture is properly cooled before you pour it in the moulds.

 Close the lid of the mould tightly to avoid formation of ice crystals in the kulfi.

 Also make sure to freeze the kulfi at the lowest temperature possible.
 For best result, empty the freezer as much as you can before freezing kulfi so that the chances of ice crystal formation are very low.

 How to make Kulfi with condensed milk?

 You can add condensed milk in this recipe and make the process of thickening the milk faster.
 Just add 1 cup of condensed milk in the below recipe once the milk has reduced to half and skip the sugar.
+I used Milkmaid, you can use which ever is available where you live.
 You can taste the mixture once the milk is reduced to desired consistency and then add some sugar if necessary.